Cycling: Denmark's Hansen wins men's omnium

-The Dane tumbled to the track in the penultimate scratch race before getting back in the saddle and clinching gold in a dramatic time-trial finale.
+The Dane tumbled to floor in the penultimate scratch race before getting back in the saddle and clinching gold in a dramatic time-trial finale.

 Hansen was tied in a three-way points lead with France’s Bryan Coquard, who claimed the silver, and Italy’s Elia Viviani heading into the showdown event but he edged out all his gold-medal rivals in the decider.

-He ensured victory with a second place finish in the time-trial, with only Britain’s Ed Clancy, who took bronze, finishing ahead of him in the 1-km dash.
+He ensured victory with a second place finish in the time-trial, with only Britain’s Clancy, who took bronze, finishing ahead of him in the 1km dash.

 His victory, however, was all the more impressive after he suffered a nasty crash in the fifth event, skidding on the pine before getting back on his bike to finish strongly.